AlanNaoto/alannaoto.github.io/project-1.md

 [CARLA](http://carla.org/) is an open-source autonomous vehicle driving suite built on top of Unreal Engine 4 which provides a Python API to manage the simulations.
-In this repo, I built a data collector on top of it, which spawns vehicles, pedestrians, and sensors (RGB, 2D bounding box and depth), changes the weather conditions, and records all this data into a single HDF5 file.
+In this repo, I built a data collector on top of it, which spawns vehicles, pedestrians, changes the weather to a custom set, and allocates sensors (RGB, 2D bounding box and depth) on random vehicles to records all data into a single HDF5 file.

-With the data recorded from this repo, one can **build their own private dataset** to train a machine learning model :blush:
+With the data recorded from this repo, one can **quickly build their own private dataset** to train a machine learning model :blush: